gtronset/beets-filetote/README.md

 beets imports multi-disc albums as a single unit ([see beets documentation]).
 By default, this results in the media importing to a single directory in the library.
-Artifacts and extra files in the initial subdirectories will brought by Filetote to the destination of the file's they're near, resulting in them landing where one would expect.
+Artifacts and extra files in the initial subdirectories will be brought by Filetote to the destination of the files they're near, resulting in them landing where one would expect.
 Because of this, the files will also be moved by Filetote to any specified subdirectory in the library if the path definition creates "Disc N" subfolders [as described in the beets documentation].